code-rhapsodie/ezdataflow-bundle/README.md

 ## Add a one-shot job

-Go to the eZ Dataflow admin UI and click on the "Oneshot" tabs.
+Go to the eZ Dataflow admin UI and click on the "Oneshot" tab.
 Click to the "+" orange button to open the adding popin.

 ![The add one-shot popin](src/Resources/doc/one_shot_job.jpg)